sreachtools/SReachTools/docs/_docs/src/modules/nonStochReach/getSReachLagUnderapprox/index.md

   -------
     sys              - LtiSystem object
     target_tube      - Tube object
-    disturbance_set  - Polyhedron/SReachEllipsoid object (bounded set) OR a
+    dist_set         - Polyhedron/SReachEllipsoid object (bounded set) OR a
                         collection of these objects which individually satisfy the probability bound(a convex hull of the individual results taken posteriori)